 Jane Austen and Anne Sharp

-Though one of the most popular classic novelists of all time, very little detail is known about Jane Austen’s life and it seems that was exactly how she and her family wanted it.
+Though one of the most popular classic novelists of all time, very little detail is known about Jane Austen’s life.
+It seems that was exactly how she and her family wanted it.
 Over 25 years after Jane’s death in 1817, Jane’s sister destroyed or censored most of Jane’s letters to her, spreading what remained amongst family as mementoes.
 Jane’s niece, daughter of her brother Francis, destroyed Jane’s correspondence with him after his death in 1865.
 With no surviving diaries or notebooks, modern readers who seek to learn more about Jane are mostly out of luck.
 Though the destruction of letters and nearly all knowledge of Jane’s personality and opinions (besides those that are gleaned and interpreted from her novels) came posthumously, it contributes to the image readers have held of her for centuries: a reclusive, lone female writer.

 While much of Jane’s life remains unknown, we know that she was not without a rewarding, lasting friendship with a fellow female writer.
 Anne Sharp began as Jane’s niece’s governess, a position she held from 1804 to 1806, where the two met and formed a friendship that crossed class lines.
-Sharp, who worked as a governess, was never able to dedicate herself fully to writing as Jane was.
+Sharp, who worked as a governess, was never able to dedicate herself fully to writing as Jane did.
 She did, however, enjoy writing plays for her pupils to perform.
 Jane even took part in one, playing a governess.
 These women, though from different classes and living vastly different lives, formed a friendship built on mutual admiration and support that lasted until Jane’s death.
 Anne is said to have been intelligent, sharp, witty, and had an independent spirit that matched Jane’s own.

 Jane would send her novels to Anne for her feedback and critiques, such was her trust and confidence in her friend’s knowledge and keen eye.
 When Jane sent Anne a presentation copy of Emma (of which there were only twelve, most given out to family) and asked for critiques, Anne responded by pointing out a flaw in a subplot and rated the book somewhere between Pride and Prejudice and Mansfield Park.
 It would seem Pride and Prejudice was Anne’s favorite of her friend’s work, fittingly enough seeing as that Anne might’ve inspired Jane’s choice of title.
 Pride and Prejudice was originally titled First Impressions; it’s no stretch of the imagination to think Jane could’ve been influenced by the title of one of Anne’s plays, Pride Punished or Innocence Rewarded.

 As two women who never married, who were so full of an independent spirit with ideas and opinions and talents of their own, Jane and Anne’s friendship was something unique within literary history.
 They refused to be anybody but themselves and their friendship transcended class lines along with the often uncrossed lines of literary friendships: professional and amateur.
 It didn’t matter that Jane was a published author and that Anne only wrote for her own enjoyment.
-Jane trusted her friend’s intelligence, found support from her, and supported her in turn.
+Jane trusted her friend’s intelligence, found support in her, and supported her in turn.
 Having lasted for around thirteen years until Jane’s death, Jane and Anne’s is a friendship well worth remembering and celebrating.

 Dorothy Wordsworth and Mary Lamb